Duds/capopt_platform/docs/design/solution-architecture-design.md

 # CapOpt Platform Solution Architecture Design

 ## Executive Summary
-The CapOpt platform is a comprehensive operational capability optimisation system designed to provide end-to-end visibility from strategic planning through operational execution, with integrated risk management and maturity-based improvement frameworks.
+The CapOpt platform is a comprehensive operational capability optimisation system designed to provide end-to-end visibility from strategic planning through operational execution, with integrated Critical Control Theory (CCT) and maturity-based improvement frameworks.
+The platform implements a "trickle-up" risk model where strategic risk insights are derived from frontline operational data rather than manually declared.

 ---